dailyideas/mobile-flashcards/README.md

     - Increase / decrease the probability of flashcard pop up(s) for a specific hour.
 - Parameters:
     - *hour index*: The hour to have its priority changed.
 Range is `[0, 23]`, in local time zone.
     - *value*: The value to be added to the hour's current priority.
 If you want to reduce the priority, provide a negative value.
+If the value is not provided, *1* is assumed.
 - Reply from bot:
     - The new priority value at that hour.